Installing IDA Application

 3. Support for X-Forwarded-* and Forwarded headers

-Add below config in server.xml, support for X-Forwarded-* and Forwarded headers in Liberty means better integration with front end HTTP load balancers and web servers.
+Add the below configuration in server.xml to support X-Forwarded-* and Forwarded headers in Liberty, which means better integration with front-end HTTP load balancers and web servers.

 <httpEndpoint id="defaultHttpEndpoint"